SteelCompendium/data-bestiary-md/Dwarf Gunner.md

 **2d10 + 2**

 - ✦ ≤11: 4 damage; push 1
-- ★ 12–16: 7 damage; push 3
+- ★ 12-16: 7 damage; push 3

-Effect: If the target is adjacent to a wall or object after the power roll is resolved, they are restrained (EoT).
+**Effect:** If the target is adjacent to a wall or object after the power roll is resolved, they are restrained (EoT).
 A target restrained by a dwarf can be pushed by this attack.

-**5 Malice**
-If the target is pushed into another creature, both the target and the creature are restrained (EoT).
+**5 Malice:** If the target is pushed into another creature, both the target and the creature are restrained (EoT).

-**Ensnaring Chains (5 Malice)**
+#### Ensnaring Chains (5 Malice)

 |                          |                                               |
 | :----------------------- | :-------------------------------------------- |
 | Keywords: Ranged, Weapon | Type: Maneuver                                |
 | Distance: Ranged 10      | Target: 1 restrained, slowed, or prone target |

-Effect: The gunner makes a free strike against the target.
+**Effect:** The gunner makes a free strike against the target.
 The target loses any restrained, slowed, or prone conditions and gains restrained (save ends).

 **Split Shot**